AthinaKyriakou/Kafka-TelSol/README.md

 cd <path>
 ls
 ```
-Within this folder there needs to be the jar of the JDBC driver.
+Within this folder there needs to be the `mysql-connector-java-8.0.23.jar` of the JDBC driver.

 ## Start Playing